josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🇷🇺_russia_is_a_threat_when_process_is_weak.md

 ---

-## 🧩 Gaza as a process stress-test
+## 🧩 Gaza As A Process Stress-Test
 The Gaza period exposed how:

 - genocide prevention duties can be procedurally diluted,